vnotex/viki/index.md

 ```
 css/
 js/
-viki.html
+index.html
 index.md
 viki.json
 navigation.json
 ```

-Rename `viki.html` to `index.html` and copy all these files to `notes`.
+Copy all these files to `notes`.
 Copy `notes` to your web space and now you could visit your notes something like `your.web.space/#!v.md`.

 A more thorough guide could be found in [Get Started](get_started.md).